The Third 25 Years (1975 - 2000)

 The Church kindly helped us with meeting space for some of this time, but when it came to them refurbishing their own hall, it was time for the 150th to move to a hall in Worrall.

-Few records exist of their glories in the fourth division but The September 1996 group newsletter trumpeted "All Change for AC Malin" in bold writing.
+Few records exist of their glories in the fourth division but the September 1996 group newsletter trumpeted "All Change for AC Malin" in bold writing.
 Less legible was the sub-headline which read "Apart from the Results."
 The Venture's second season included a tightly contested match against Inter Barnsley which ended in a 27-0 defeat for AC Malin.

 Whilst success on the field was limited, the Ventures had a period of success in other competitions.
 This included winning the Shadow Night hike in Clumber Park and success in the lake district's Dragnet 50-mile competition.